 Add the nodes to the cluster.
 Read more in Managing servers in the cluster.

-The nodes of the IP-fabric with KVM virtualization must have CentOS 8, with LXD virtualization — Ubuntu 20.
+The nodes of the IP-fabric with KVM virtualization must have AlmaLinux 8, with LXD virtualization — Ubuntu 20.

 - Configure BGP sessions for each cluster node on the RR equipment: specify the IP addresses of nodes and numbers of autonomous BGP systems in the settings.